sento documentation

 [function] SCHEDULE-RECURRING WHEEL-TIMER INITIAL-DELAY DELAY TIMER-FUN &OPTIONAL (SIG

-.
+wheel-timeris thewt:wheel-timerinstance.initial-delayis the number of seconds (float) delay whentimer-funis executed the first time.delayis the number of seconds (float) delay whentimer-funshould be executed.timer-funis a 0-arity function that is executed afterdelay.
 BEWARE: the function is executed in the timer thread.
-Make sure that you off-load long running tasks to other threads, or to a custom dispatcher (i.e.tasks
+Make sure that you off-load long running tasks to other threads, or to a custom dispatcher (i.e.tasks).sigis an optional symbol or string that is used to identify the timer and is used forcancel-recurring.

 Returns the signature that was either passed in via

-or a generated one.
-The signature can be used to cancel the timer viacancel-recurring
+sigor a generated one.
+The signature can be used to cancel the timer viacancel-recurring.

 [function] CANCEL WHEEL-TIMER SIG